-Our new campaign aims to address the shortage of placements for speech and language therapy students.
-The campaign seeks to promote the RCSLT’s new practice-based learning guidance to increase awareness and understanding about the importance of placements and the variety of ways SLTs can provide sessions to students.
+Our campaign aims to address the shortage of placements for speech and language therapy students.
+The campaign seeks to promote the RCSLT’s practice-based learning guidance to increase awareness and understanding about the importance of placements and the variety of ways SLTs can provide sessions to students.

 The RCSLT’s practice-based learning guidance details the wide range of possible placement opportunities and highlights the innovation in placement education as a result of COVID-19.